zemaz/FlamingDumpster/Tools/Redmine/RedmineSetup.md

 	2. Create Groups
 		1. Go to Groups under administration
 		2. Click "New Group"
-		3. Name the Group. e.g. 856CPT
+		3. Name the Group 856CPT
 		4. Click Create
-		5. Click the create group
+		5. Click the 856CPT group
 		6. Click on the "users" tab
+		7. click on "New user"
-		7. Check the CCL user
+		8. Check the CCL user
-		8. click add
+		9. click add
 	3. Create Roles and Permission
 		1. CLick on the "Roles and Permission" under Administration
 		2. Delete the following Roles: